to the online home of the Cape Cod Senior Softball League

 Flagrant Collisions

-Flagrant collisions will be an automatic out and the player may be removed from the game at the umpire’s discretion.
+Flagrant collisions will be an automatic out and the player will be removed from the game

 Runner Leaving a Base Too Soon